-A stop at the Seven Islands
+Day 5: Stop at the Seven Islands

-At Phippsøya in the Seven Islands, you reach about $80^{\circ}~30'$ north, just 870~ km (540 miles) from the geographic North Pole.
-Polar bears and walruses inhabit this region.
-From here the ship sails northeastward toward the pack ice.
+The northernmost point of your voyage may be north of Nordaustlandet, in the Seven Islands.
+Here you reach 80° north, just 870 km (540 miles) from the geographic North Pole.
+Polar bears inhabit this region, so the ship may park for several hours among the pack ice before wheeling around west again.